 Giant Otter Diet

-Giant Otters are carnivorous and feed mainly on fish, including the flesh-eating species beloved of Hollywood jungle movies, the piranha.
+Giant Otters are carnivorous and eat mainly fish, including the flesh-eating species beloved of Hollywood jungle movies, the piranha.
 However, their diet also includes birds, small mammals, invertebrates, crustaceans and even snakes.

 Aside from humans, their main predators are jaguars, black caimans and anacondas, although, due to their large size, Giant Otters can also compete for food with these species.